Sparerow1/Notes-of-Building-Windows-Server-2019/step_2/README.md

     - The policy is updating and it shows a successful update
     - ![Running gpresult /r](img/gpresult.png "Running gpresult /r")
     - It looks like my new Firewall policy has been updated successfully

+## The primary domain controller is now set up and ready to go